ktekinay/XOJO-Redis/README.md

 The class does not implement every Redis command so you might need to issue your own.
 Use `Execute` for this, but be sure to give the command inline (all in the first parameter) or split each part up into the parameters array.

+__Note__: There is also an `Exec` method that is part of Redis' transaction system.
+Don't confuse the two.

 For example, if you wanted to ignore the built-in `Set` and issue your own, you might do it in one of these ways:

 ```